Last Updated: May 1, 2022

 Fleet and Trailer Tracking

-Many fleets and logistics companies, courier services, and other businesses use GPS for tracking in real-time.
+Many fleets and logistics companies, construction equipment, courier services, and other businesses use GPS for tracking in real-time.

 GPS allows them to track the best route, therefore allowing them to cut down on cost and fuel.
 It helps them increase the overall efficiency of their business.